shivamFullStack111/seaborn/readme.md

-# 🐧 Seaborn Visualization Practice
+# 🐧 Seaborn Visualization Basics

 This repository contains examples of all important **Seaborn plots**.
 Each script shows how to create different graphs using the **Penguins dataset** (`penguins.csv`).